ThibArg/nuxeo-pdf-utils/README.md

 # nuxeo-pdf-utils
 ===

+2015-04-27: WARNING: This repository has been moved to nuxeo-sandbox (https://github.com/nuxeo-sandbox/nuxeo-pdf-utils)

+This repository will not be maintained nor updated

 A set of utilities for who needs to deal with PDFs from a [nuxeo](http://nuxeo.com) application.
 The following operations are added:

 ## Operations